jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `1` through `6`.

 For automatic heading insertion use `C-c C-s h`.
 The type and level are determined based on the previous heading.
-By default the new heading will be a sibling (same level).
+By default, the new heading will be a sibling (same level).
 A `C-u` prefix can be added to insert a heading _promoted_ (lower number) by one level or a `C-u C-u` prefix can be given to insert a heading _demoted_ (higher number)